Facing Project Management Constraints

 Freddie Lacorte

 He's the Brand Architect "slash" Digital Trailblazer of the Team.
 Freddie brings forth his expertise in Marketing, getting the word out there about us.
-Whether it's establishing one's identity in branding, or tapping onto the latest digital trends, he got those covered.
+Whether it's establishing one's identity with branding solutions, or tapping onto the latest digital trends, he got those covered.
 On the side, he's a frustrated singer who plays acoustic guitar.

 View Freddie’s LinkedIn Profile here.